-- Pharmaceuticals such as Adderall and Ritalin can be highly effective focus aids, but at a steep cost.
-Relying on drugs for focus often leads to dependence or even addiction and can take a serious toll on your body and mind if used long term.
+- Pharmaceuticals such as Adderall and Ritalin can be highly effective focus aids, but should be used with caution and preferably only after trying natural or technological solutions.
+Relying on drugs for focus often can lead to dependence or even addiction and they may take a toll on your body and mind if used long-term.

 - Technology is often the enemy of focus, after all, the internet and social media are basically designed to attract and keep a hold of your attention.
 That said, tech can also be your biggest ally when used correctly.
 That’s where software such as FocusMe comes into play.
 Imagine a digital tool that can help you to better guard your attention and increase your productivity by leaps and bounds.
 Sounds interesting, right?